A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Numerical results

 \subsection{Throughput as a function of the BS power budget}

-The variation of the achievable throughput w.r.t. the BS transmit power is shown in Fig.~\ref{fig:pow}.
+The variation of the achievable throughput with respect to the BS transmit power (in dBm) is shown in Fig.~\ref{fig:pow}.
 As expected, the achievable rate increases with the transmit power, since higher available power results in greater signal strength at the users.
-It can be observed that IPS-STAR, NoStat-STAR, and Fixed-STAR schemes exhibit similar performance levels, whereas the proposed method consistently achieves about $14\%$ higher rate values.
+It can be observed that SC-STAR, NoStat-STAR, and PGAM-STAR schemes exhibit similar performance levels, whereas the proposed method consistently achieves about $15\%$ higher rate values.